Rules for Student-Organized Seminars

-- Student-Organized Seminars are listed as General Studies 298-0, carrying one unit of credit.
+- Student-Organized Seminars are listed as GEN LA 298-0 (General Liberal Arts 298) and are worth one unit of credit.
 They must be taken on a P/N basis.

 - Credit earned in SOSs cannot apply towards any Weinberg College general education requirement (foreign language, writing proficiency, freshman seminar, or distribution requirements).
 It may be applied to major or minor requirements only with the specific, written approval of the major or minor department or program.

 - Restrictions on year in school or grade-point average cannot be imposed for registration in an SOS.
 Preference may be given to students in Weinberg College, but not to those in particular majors or programs.